JeanCaro/Babelin/README.md

 * Allows you to set the time to divide sentences.
 * It allows to edit the subtitles using the generated table.
 * Import and export in three subtitle formats vtt, ass, srt.
-* Allows to join adjacent lines
+* Allows to join/splits adjacent lines
 * Shortcuts for time correction, recognition start and stop, forward and backward to the next subtitle cue, video advance in 500ms, 1sec, and 10sec.
 * Option to translate the text with other translators such as DeepL, Yandex, Bing.
 With copy and paste, and a word counter to facilitate this.
 * Time correction for recognition delay.